-This standard was not effective for the year ended March 31, 2024, and, therefore, has not been applied in preparing these financial statements.
-Management is currently assessing the impact of the following accounting standard update on the future financial statements.
+These standards were not effective for the year ended March 31, 2025, and, therefore, have not been applied in preparing these financial statements.
+Management is currently assessing the impact of the following accounting standards updates on the future financial statements.

-The standard applicable for fiscal years beginning on or after April 1, 2024:
+The standards applicable for fiscal years beginning on or after April 1, 2025.

-PS 1202, Financial Statement Presentation was approved in March 2023.
+PS 1202, Financial Statement Presentation, was approved in March 2023.
 This standard supersedes PS 1201, Financial Statement Presentation, and covers a new conceptual framework and reporting model.
 Prior period amounts would need to be restated to conform to the presentation requirements for comparative financial information.
 This standard is effective for fiscal years beginning on or after April 1, 2026.